 In sum, I am glad that a very busy schedule allowed some time to take in the Spirit of the Hills Art Show.
 True, it had to be tucked into coverage of the Maple Syrup Festival.
 But that is the very synergy here – the Maple Syrup Festival provides the opportunity to see Arts and Crafts at a high caliber as part of a fun weekend.

-5 Responses to “Found at WWMSF: Spirit of the Hills Art Show”
+3 thoughts on “Found at WWMSF: Spirit of the Hills Art Show”